 The RFP Respondent should undertake an independent review and analysis concerning the Property, its history and use, its physical conditions, environmental conditions, applicable zoning, and all other development and legal considerations pertaining to the Property and the proposed use.
 Respondents shall submit with their Proposal (a) a proposed Scope of Work for any on-site environmental and engineering investigations which the Respondent proposes to conduct on or beneath the Property as part of the Respondent’s Due Diligence Investigations to be completed during the due diligence period provided for in the Land Disposition Agreement (“LDA”).

-The Selectmen make no representation or warranty with respect to the Property, including without limitation, the value, quality or character of the Property or its fitness or suitability for any particular use and/or the physical and environmental condition of the Property.
+The Town makes no representation or warranty with respect to the Property, including without limitation, the value, quality or character of the Property or its fitness or suitability for any particular use and/or the physical and environmental condition of the Property.

-The successful RFP Respondent shall accept the Property on a strictly “as is” basis, with all faults, and without any warranty or obligation whatsoever on the part of the Selectmen.
+The successful RFP Respondent shall accept the Property on a strictly “as is” basis, with all faults, and without any warranty or obligation whatsoever on the part of the Town.

 11. Closing